Alkesst/pytelbot/README.md

 ###### A Telegram bot.

 ## INTRODUCTION:
-Made with Python-Telegram-Bot API (https://python-telegram-bot.org/) and Python 2.7.10 All methods and all the replies from the bot are in spanish.
+Made with Python-Telegram-Bot API (https://python-telegram-bot.org/) and Python 2.7 All methods and all the replies from the bot are in spanish.

 This associate a COMMAND (/COMMAND in telegram chat) with a method (default_method).
-Is not necessary to call the method, just is needed to make a reference.
+It is not necessary to call the method, it just needs to be referenced.
 ```python
     updater.dispatcher.add_handler(CommandHandler('COMMAND', default_method)
 ```